Some posts contain compensated links. Please read this disclaimer for more info.

-If you’d like to enjoy the beautiful Romania winter landscape and visit its vibrant Christmas markets but don’t really care for winter sports, there’s another alternative for you.
+If you’d like to enjoy the beautiful Romanian winter landscape and visit its vibrant Christmas markets but don’t care for winter sports, there’s another alternative for you.
 Romania also has numerous hot springs!

 What’s better than soaking in a natural pool of warm water in the middle of winter?
 That’s right, almost nothing.
 Here are some of the best hot springs in Romania to visit in winter.

 - Băile Felix

 While roads in, around, and between the major cities in Romania are generally of decent quality, the conditions in more rural areas and the mountains are not guaranteed to be good.
 In fact, out of 137 countries surveyed by the World Economic Forum in 2018, Romania ended up at number 120 in terms of road quality.
 That’s not great, by any means.